 - Mammography screening every one to two years for women over 40 years of age

 - Depression screening and alcohol abuse screening and counseling.
-Any type of substance abuse reduces a woman's adherence to her HIV drugs and increases the chances that she will engage in unsafe sex.
+Any type of substance abuse may reduce a woman's adherence to her HIV drugs and may increase the chances that she will engage in unsafe sex.
 Women living with HIV are also more likely than women in the general population to experience depression.
-Depression can cause women to seek care less often, not adhere to their HIV drugs, and have their HIV get worse faster.
+Depression can cause women to seek care less often, not take their HIV drugs as prescribed, and have their HIV get worse faster.

 You can learn more about how the ACA affects women living with HIV by looking at our list of additional resources.
 In addition, you can go to www.healthcare.gov to find insurance options, explore the insurance marketplace, learn about prevention and wellness benefits, and find out what is changing and when.